 >

-In this article, we’ll give some guidelines on how long various car repairs take, and what to do if you feel like your mechanic is taking too long.
+In this article, we’ll give some guidelines on how long various car repairs take, how long a mechanic can legally keep your car, and what to do if the repair is taking too long.

 How long do car repairs take?